What is your return policy?

-Yes, we do have a fitting fee of $25.00 when more than two shoes are tried on and no shoes are purchased.
+Yes, we do have a fitting fee of $25.00 if shoes are tried on and no shoes are purchased.
 This fee will go toward the next pair of pointe shoes you purchase with us.

 If you come to us to get fitted and buy shoes, there is NO fitting fee!

-Why can’t my daughter go en’ pointe with her pre-pointe shoes?
+Why can’t my dancer go en’ pointe with their pre-pointe shoes?